What is Borosilicate Glass?

-Borosilicate glass (or sodium-borosilicate glass) is made mainly of silica (70-80%) and boric oxide (7-13%) with smaller amounts of the alkalis (sodium and potassium oxides) and aluminium oxide.
-It was in the late 19th century, that German glassmaker Otto Schott first added Boric Acid to the traditional glass composition, creating the first batches of Borosilicate glass.
+In the late 19th century, German glassmaker Otto Schott first added Boric Acid to the traditional Soda lime glass composition, creating the first batches of Borosilicate glass, also known as Sodium-Borosilicate glass.

 Is Borosilicate Glass Safe?

 It’s main property is that it does not expand like ordinary glass does.
 Due to its low coefficient of thermal expansion, it has superior thermal shock resistance.
 In Soda lime glass, Sodium atoms soften the glass, making it easier to shape.
 However, when Sodium atoms are hot, they vibrate and expand making the glass break.
 In Borosilicate glass, softening is achieved by adding Boron atoms, so less Sodium is needed.
 As a result, it expands only one-third as much as Soda lime glass.
 This means that even if it undergoes a sudden temperature change, it will not easily break.
 In the very rare and extreme case that it does break, it would crack, but it is less likely to shatter compared to traditional Soda lime glass.
 Borosilicate glass is so safe, that it is commonly used for household ovens and cookware.
 Even at high temperatures, the glass can be set on a cool counter without shattering.

 It also has a high melting point of approximately 1648°C, making it more heat resistant than regular glass.
 It is known that above 525°C, the glass begins to soften and above 860°C, it begins to liquefy.
 It remains both clear and strong even when exposed to high temperatures, making it ideal for high-end stage lighting, LED lights and stroboscopes.